 However, when doing a personal background check, there are a few steps involved:

-There are a number of public record databases that can be searched to find a person’s middle name, date of birth, and address.
-Reverse lookup options for online background check reports can help, but it’s usually more accurate to search the partial name within the county where they live, using the comptroller’s office or county clerk’s office rather than using a free online background agency to find someone’s middle name.
-A free background check company isn’t always the most reliable for accuracy of the results.
+Several public record databases can be searched to find a person’s middle name, date of birth, and address.
+Reverse lookup options for online background check reports can help, but it’s usually more accurate to search the partial name within the county where they live, using the comptroller’s office or county clerk’s office rather than using a free online background agency to look up a person’s middle name.
+A free background check company isn’t always the most reliable for the accuracy of the results.

 For example, search Los Angeles County Clerk and choose the “.gov” link: